darius/cant/README.md

 collection types.
 Along the way I renamed many Scheme forms to flow better (idiosyncrasies, remember).

-The goal of Smalltalkiness is behind the incredibly slow implementation strategy to start with, where the interpreter internals are reified into meta-objects all the time with no optimization, and even primitive objects execute via high-level scripts.
+The goal of Smalltalkiness motivated the incredibly slow implementation strategy to start with, where the interpreter internals are reified into meta-objects all the time with no optimization, and even primitive objects execute via high-level scripts.